karthiktsaliki/recommendations/README.md

 * data_transformation.py for transforming the give data to apply cf

-* user_similarity.py which does the similarity between users and saves it in the csv
+* similarity_calculation.py which does the similarity between users and saves it in the csv

 * model.py apply svd on the given data

 * database.ini database config information

 * config.py which parses the config of database.ini and return the params of postgres

+* constants.py file for storing the common constants for the app

 ### My similar work in recommendations